CER-REC/conditions/src/components/LoadingPipe/README.md

 The Loading Pipe will be used as a visual representation that Project data is being loaded.
 The pipe will consist of "project dots" that animate along the pipe during the load time.

-A protoype of this anamation can be found at the following links: https://app.atomic.io/d/2OeSw9ah0mkF https://app.atomic.io/d/OwhDxkv7xBrE
+A protoype of this animation can be found at the following links: https://app.atomic.io/d/2OeSw9ah0mkF https://app.atomic.io/d/OwhDxkv7xBrE